zeek/zeek/doc/script-reference/attributes.rst

 .. bro:attr:: &delete_func

-    Same as &add_func, except for "redef" declarations that use the "-=" operator.
+    Same as :bro:attr:`&add_func`, except for :bro:keyword:`redef` declarations that use the "-=" operator.

 .. bro:attr:: &expire_func